Ela-Bo/HR_Dataset_Exploratory_Data_Analysis/README.md

 The dataset is is a randomly created HR-related dataset from kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set The CSV revolves around a fictitious company and the core data set contains names, DOBs, age, gender, marital status, date of hire, reasons for termination, department, whether they are active or terminated, position title, pay rate, manager name, abscences, most recent performance review date, employee engagement score and performance score.

 **At this point I would like to mention:** In this dataset there are some features like race.
 In the United States it is common that various groups are categorized according to the United States Census Bureau.
 Even though I don't agree with this feature in this fictional dataset it's just an example to analyze the diversity of a company.

+# EDA

+Here you can find the notebook for some insight on my EDA.
+I know there is some future work and I'll try to go on as soon as possible.
+But at this stage the EDA can show some ways to gain insights from your HR Data.